Road bike prices are often far from cheap. Superbikes can easily exceed the $10,000 mark. Are these high prices justifiable? Are superbikes worth it?

 Performance, Aero, vs. Endurance – Does it Matter?

-I was also interested in the price and weight differences are of performance, aero, and endurance road bikes.
+I was also interested in the price and weight differences of performance, aero, and endurance road bikes.

 Before we dive in, let me briefly explain these road bike types: